Estate Planning

 • What if you do need nursing home care?

-The costs are staggering – now over $10,000 per month in Georgia.
+The costs of nursing home care are staggering – now over $10,000 per month in Georgia.
 This can quickly destroy your family’s financial security.
 With advance planning you can protect your family from this risk.

 If you are married, a comprehensive estate plan will help ensure that your spouse will be able to live his or her remaining years with dignity and financial security.
 At your death, it can preserve an inheritance to pass along to your family in a manner that will not be squandered because of inexperience, illness, or a marriage gone bad.